Types Of Depression: Can Adults Experience Multiple Levels Of Depression?

 What is depression?

 Depression is more than sadness.
-As a diagnosable mental illness, depression is a chronic and sometimes debilitating condition that can affect all dimensions of daily life, including work, school, self-care, and relationships.
+As a diagnosable mental illness, clinical depression is a chronic and sometimes debilitating condition that can affect all dimensions of daily life, including work, school, self-care, and relationships.

 The symptoms of depression can be mild, moderate, or severe and may include but are not limited to the following: